rdlauer/articles/nativescript/securing-app/part4.md

 The OAuth 2.0 plugin helps to simplify access to OAuth providers that support the OAuth 2.0 protocol (e.g. Microsoft, Facebook, and Google), but you can also roll your own (or even use your organization's own provider).

-> Be sure to [consult the plugin documentation](https://market.nativescript.org/plugins/nativescript-oauth2) for a full set of documentation.
+> Be sure to [consult the plugin documentation](https://market.nativescript.org/plugins/nativescript-oauth2) for help getting started.

 If you're curious about how the technical implementation of this plugin works with NativeScript apps, check the provided demo apps available for all NativeScript-supported frameworks: